 After changing the transparency and size of the marks, hiding the Jitter axis, and bringing the right side of the view in to make the chart skinnier, we are left with this jitter plot:

 As you can see, it is now much easier to see how our customers are distributed on the Y-axis.
 The horizontal position of each mark type does not mean anything to the analysis, but it separates the marks so they are not all lying on top of each other.

 This is a perfectly usable jitter plot, but there may be times were you want to control the intensity of the jitter, or how many columns there are on the X-axis.
 To hard code the number of columns used to jitter the marks, simply edit the Jitter calculated field and add %X, where X represents the number of desired columns, immediately after the INDEX() function.
 Here’s how the same analysis from above looks when we edit the underlying formula to be “INDEX()%20”:

 This technique works particularly well if additional dimensions are going to be added to the columns shelf for the analysis because all of the columns will have the same jitter intensity specified in the previous step.

 Instead of picking just one number to specify the jitter intensity, you can even replace the number in the jitter calculated field with an integer parameter to allow the end user to quickly change it.
 Here’s how my jitter calculated field looks after building a parameter and replacing the “20” with the new parameter:

-For this example, I set up my parameter to include integers from 10 to 100 with a step size of 10.
-After showing the parameter control, my end users can change the intensity of the jitter plot, picking any multiple of 10 between 10 and 100.
-Here’s how my final view looks after some formatting to remove the vertical zero line and changing the jitter intensity to 50:
+For this example, we set up our parameter to include integers from 10 to 100 with a step size of 10.
+After showing the parameter control, our end users can change the intensity of the jitter plot, picking any multiple of 10 between 10 and 100.
+Here’s how our final view looks after some formatting to remove the vertical zero line and changing the jitter intensity to 50: